Local Resources

 Health

 - Bureau for Children with Medical Handicaps: This program through Tuscarawas County Health Department links families and children with special health care needs to a network of quality providers and helps families obtain payment for the services their child needs.
 This program serves birth to 21-year-olds who are permanent residents of Ohio, under the care of a BCMH approved doctor, and have chronic medical condition.
-Contact Diane Spade at 330-343-5555 ext.
-169 for more information.
+Call 330-343-5555 ext.169 for more information.

 - Crisis Text Line: By texting 4HOPE, anyone in crisis can connect with a trained crisis counselor anytime.
 This free support is available 24 hours a day, 7 days a week.